 Measuring Memory Usage

-results and a few selected relative runtime results for a CoreI7 computer.
-In both the summary box and whisker plot and relative runtime plots higher values are better.
+Below are the summary results and a few selected relative runtime results for a CoreI7 computer.
+In both the summary box and whisker plot and relative runtime plots, higher values are better.
 More results and different architectures can be found at the links below:

 As mentioned before, this is only a small sampling of the available results.
-If a library is omitted from a plot that means it did not support the operation or it failed.
+If a library is omitted from a plot, that means it did not support the operation or it failed.
 JBLAS is often the fastest because it is not written in 100% Java.

-Due to formatting issues the stability results cannot be shown on this webpage.
+Due to formatting issues, the stability results cannot be shown on this webpage.
 The latest stability results can be found at the website below:

 Shorter bars are better.
 Click here for complete results.

 Hope that this introduction to Java Matrix Benchmark was helpful.
-If anything is not clear please post a comment below.
+If anything is not clear, please post a comment below.
 As mentioned several times already, the results presented here are only a brief summary of what's available at the project webpage.